wrr/rack-wwwhisper/heroku-doc.md

 ### Rack middleware order

 Order of Rack middleware matters.
-Authentication should be performed early, before any middleware that produces sensitive responses is invoked.
+Authorization should be performed early, before any middleware that produces sensitive responses is invoked.
 Rails allows to check middleware order with a command.

     :::term
     RAILS_ENV=production; foreman run rake middleware